zenom/BOB/README.md

 2. Modify config/mongoid.yml to your liking.
 (Make sure to set Environment vars for production user, pass, host, database name.
 3. Modify config/app_config.yml to setup your domains.
-4. Set it up via nginx, etc.
+4. Set up your nginx, apache, thin etc. server for the CI codebase.
 5. Run delayed job. `RAILS_ENV=production script/delayed_job -n 2 start`

 From here just go into the web interface and add a new project.
 You can